About the programme

 Premjish Achari is a curator and art critic based in Delhi, India.
 Achari has initiated an independent curatorial platform called Future Collaborations aiming at theoretically and politically informed curation.
 He is the Co-Curator of Bhubaneswar Art Trail 2018.
 Achari currently heads the Programme and Editorial for the exhibition Lokame Tharavadu organised by Kochi Biennale Foundation and teaches art history and theory at Shiv Nadar University.

-Bronwyn Lace is a visual artist living and working in South Africa.
+Bronwyn Lace is a visual artist living and working in South Africa and Austria.
 Lace works primarily in site specific installation, sculpture and performance.
-Lace is currently the director for The Centre for the Less Good Idea, an interdisciplinary incubator space for the arts based in Maboneng, Johannesburg.
+Lace is currently the co-director for The Centre for the Less Good Idea, an interdisciplinary incubator space for the arts based in Johannesburg, South Africa.

 Zará Kars (moderator) is program maker & event manager at NIAS.